srid/neuron/guide/searching.md

 ```bash
 neuron search -a
 ```
-[^1]: internally, `neuron search` uses the tools `bat` to display the selected Zettel.
-Note that you might want to configure `bat`, for example the color theme (the default `bat` theme is for a dark terminal background, which might not work well on light-themed terminals).
+[^1]: Internally, `neuron search` uses the tool [`bat`](https://github.com/sharkdp/bat) to display the selected Zettel.
+Note that you might want to configure `bat`, such as to set the color theme (the default `bat` theme is for a dark terminal background, which might not work well on light-themed terminals).